 Gail Baura, PhD

 Throughout her career, Dr. Baura has championed engineering curriculum excellence.
 She has written four engineering textbooks, three of which are medical device textbooks.
-She is in the midst of writing the second edition of her Medical Device Technologies textbook, which is published by Elsevier.
-Dr. Baura is an ABET Engineering Accreditation Commissioner.
-In her position as Director of Engineering Science at Loyola, she constructed a general engineering curriculum that incorporates substantial industry input and prepares new engineering graduates for positions in the medical device, semiconductor, and wastewater treatment industries.
+The second edition of her Medical Device Technologies textbook was recently published by Elsevier.
+Dr. Baura recently finished her five-year term as an ABET Engineering Accreditation Commissioner, and is now a Member of the ABET Board of Delegates.
+In her position as Director of Engineering at Loyola, she constructed a general engineering curriculum that incorporates substantial industry input and prepares new engineering graduates for positions in the medical device, microelectronics, and wastewater treatment industries.

 Dr. Baura's research group is investigating the utility of the orbicularis oculi electromyogram for noninvasive, continuous drowsiness monitoring.
 Her other research interests include engineering education and the application of system theory to physiologic signals for new medical devices.